groland11/check-gitrelease/README.md

 ![license](https://img.shields.io/github/license/groland11/check-gitrelease.svg)

 # check-gitrelease
-Check if local installed version of a program is the latest release on GitHub
+Check if local installed version of a program is the latest release on GitHub, or if there is an update available for download.

 The local installed program needs to be a symbolic link to the downloaded version that includes the version string in its program name.